cloudsimplus/cloudsimplus/README.md

 ## 4.3 Adding it as a Maven Dependency into Your Own Project

-You can add CloudSim Plus API module (which is the only one required to build simulations) as a dependency inside the pom.xml file of your own maven project, as presened below.
+You can add CloudSim Plus API module (which is the only one required to build simulations) as a dependency inside your own Maven or Gradle project.
 This way you can start building your simulations from scratch.

+### 4.3.1 Maven

+Add the following dependency into the pom.xml file of your own Maven project.

 ```xml
 <dependency>